Two roads diverged in a wood and I – I took the one less traveled by, and that has made all the difference.

 - Learn Something new!
 You are there to teach but there’is no reason why you can’t pick up the native language of the country.
 What better way to learn a new language than being completely submersed in the country and its culture?
 You could return to the United States speaking Mandarin, Khmer, Vietnamese, or Thai.

 So go for it!
 Take that less-travelled road.
-Whether you decide to teach English in China or another foreign country, international education jobs in Asia are a very rewarding and fulfilling experience of a lifetime.
+Whether you decide to teach English in Thailand or another foreign country, international education jobs in Asia are a very rewarding and fulfilling experience of a lifetime.